KhartesViewer/khartes/README.md

 have created a fragment for one sheet, you can view that fragment even while working on the next sheet, using it as a kind of guide.
-So one strategy is to work on a series of sheets that are parallel to each other, starting with the easiest.
+So one strategy is to create fragments on a series of sheets that are parallel to each other, starting with the easiest.

-There are some areas in the scroll data volume that I found to be too difficult.
-In these areas, fragments appear, disappear, and merge into each other in a way that seems impossible to track, no matter what software is used.
+There are some areas in the scroll data volume that I found to be too difficult to fragment.
+In these areas, sheets appear, disappear, and merge into each other in a way that seems impossible to track, no matter which software is used.
 If you try working in these areas, prepare to be frustrated.

 ![squirmy](https://github.com/KhartesViewer/khartes/assets/133787404/ffa05425-d218-410e-94be-351c4367cfbe)